 - Students (K-12) to be entered to win an iPad mini

 Mr. Rice, PE Specialist

-For the month of November, we will continue with throwing and catching focusing on social games and outdoor throwing (examples would be horse shoes, frisbees, and corn hole).
-Thank you for your support and please feel free to reach out to me at any time.
+For the month of February, we will focus on our hearts with skills being developed in jump rope and hula hooping.
+Kids Heart Challenge donations are due February 21 - thank you so much in advance for your support!
 I live by this motto and my hope is you see it in me every day, “There is nothing GREATER than being a GATOR!”